Parabolic Harnack inequality for time-dependent non-symmetric Dirichlet forms

-The following corollary provides a global two-sided heat kernel bound for situations that generalize the model case of the equation on $\mathbb R^n$ with bounded measurable uniformly elliptic but not necessarily symmetric $(a_{i,j})$. \begin{corollary} Suppose {\em Assumptions \ref{as:e_t}, \ref{as:p=0}} and {\em \ref{as:VD+PI}} are satisfied globally on $Y=X$ with $C_2=C_3=C_5=C_7=0$.
-Then there are constants $c, C, c', C' >0$ such that for any $x,y \in X$ and $t>s$, we have
+on $\R^n$, with bounded measurable time-dependent coefficients $(a_{i,j})$ that are uniformly elliptic but not necessarily symmetric. \begin{corollary} \textbf{\em (Two-sided global bounds in the strongly local case)} Suppose $C_2=C_3=C_5=C_7=0$.
+Suppose $(\e,\F)$ satisfies {\em(A1), (A2)}, volume doubling and Poincar\'e inequality on $X$.
+Then there are constants $c', C', C, c \in (0,\infty)$ such that for any $x,y \in X$ and $t>s$, we have